 In ADDITION TO the per-unit enrollment fee of \$46 (subject to change), all students-resident and nonresident-enrolled in graded upper division credit courses for the Bachelor of Science degree in Interaction Design must pay an upper division coursework fee of \$84 per unit.
-This fee is NOT covered by the California College Promise Grant (formerly the Board of Governors Fee Waiver).
+This fee is NOT covered by the Board of Governors (BOG) Fee Waiver.
 For nonresident students pursuing the degree, this fee is IN ADDITION to the nonresident tuition fee.
 Please note: The upper division coursework fee is subject to change without notice.